By DeVry University

 This is one of the most important tips for homeschooling.
 If your child is struggling to stay motivated or getting frustrated with their schoolwork, take a minute to evaluate the expectations that have been set for them.
-Remember that each child learns differently, and that the current circumstances may be adding a layer of fear, uneasiness or loneliness.
+Remember that each child learns differently.
 Talk with your child and their teacher and determine a plan that works best for everyone.

 While you're used to powering through multiple tasks in a day, it's important to consider that the rate at which your child learns may be different from yours or from other children.
 When assisting with schoolwork, try to let your child guide the pace for learning.

-In most cases, your kid's teachers are just an email away.
+If your kids are e-learning through a public or private school, their teachers are just an email away.
 Don't be afraid to reach out when your child needs a little extra help, encouragement or clarification on an assignment, suggests K12.

 Let's be honest – we're all a little rusty on our math skills.
 If you’re struggling with how to homeschool on a certain topic, know that there are an abundance of free online resources that can help.